 PUPILLARY CONSTRICTION: THE PARASYMPATHETIC PATHWAY

-Pupillary constriction in response to light involves the detection of light by the retina and transmission of that information to the brain by way of the optic nerves (cranial nerve (CN) 2) (Fig. 10–1).
-Each CN 2 transmits light information to the pretectal nuclei of the dorsal midbrain, which communicate with the Edinger-Westphal nuclei of the dorsal midbrain, which in turn transmit pupillary constrictor fibers to the oculomotor nerves (CN 3).
-Each CN 3 synapses with the ciliary ganglion in each orbit, and short ciliary neurons arising from each ciliary ganglion innervate each iris.
-Each pretectal nucleus projects bilaterally to both Edinger-Westphal nuclei so that both pupils constrict in response to light input from either side.
+Pupillary constriction in response to light requires transmission of light information from the retina to the brain (afferent pathway), and signals from the brain to constrict the pupils (efferent pathway) (Fig. 10–1).
+The afferent pupillary light reflex fibers travel through the optic nerves, optic chiasm, and optic tracts, and then separate from the optic tracts to proceed to the pretectal nuclei of the dorsal midbrain (note the separation of light reflex afferents from visual pathway fibers at this point; the visual pathway fibers in the optic tracts proceed to the lateral geniculate nuclei; see Fig. 6–1).
+In the dorsal midbrain, the pretectal nuclei communicate with the Edinger-Westphal nuclei, which give rise to the efferent pupillary constrictor fibers that travel in the oculomotor nerves (CN 3).
+These parasympathetic pupillomotor fibers of CN 3 synapse in the ciliary ganglion in the orbit, and short ciliary neurons arising from the ciliary ganglion innervate the pupillary constrictor muscles of the iris.
+Each pretectal nucleus projects bilaterally to both Edinger-Westphal nuclei so that both pupils constrict equally in response to light input from either side.
 For example, light shined in the left eye causes constriction of both the left pupil (direct response) and the right pupil (consensual response) and vice versa.

 The parasympathetic pathway for pupillary constriction.
 Reproduced with permission from Aminoff M, Greenberg D, Simon R: Clinical Neurology, 9th ed.
 New York: McGraw-Hill Education; 2015.

 Impaired Pupillary Constriction